hughpyle/ASR33/asciiart/README.md

 Then, [some code](prep_overstrike.py) reads this image, pulls out each character-sized box, and analyzes it using a [Histogram of Oriented Gradients](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) (HOG).
 Actually, each character box is subdivided into 3x4 squares, and the HOG is calculated for each "pixel".
 The results are saved in a [data file](chars_overstrike.json).

-Small distortions in the print and scan result in some misalignments to the rectangular block for each character.
-Future work would improve the way that each printed character is found in the scanned table.
 ```
 python prep_overstrike.py
 ```

+Small distortions in the print and scan result in some misalignments to the rectangular block for each character.
+Future work would improve the way that each printed character is found in the scanned table.

+## Processing a picture

 [![björk - debut](album_covers/album_debut_250.jpg)](album_covers/album_debut.txt.jpg)
 [![primal scream - screamadelica](album_covers/album_screamadelica_250.jpg)](album_covers/album_screamadelica.txt.jpg)